9th Parliament of Zimbabwe: Sessions

 President Emmerson Mnangagwa opened the first session of the 9th Parliament on 18 September 2018.
 The second session was opened by the president on 1 October 2019.
 The second session closed on 22 October 2020, and the third session opened the same day just before midday.
 The third session adjourned on 16 September 2021, and officially ended just before midday on 7 October 2021.
 The fourth session of parliament opened that afternoon, marked by President Mnangagwa's State of the Nation address.
 The fifth session opened on 23 November 2022, an event that marked the first legislative sitting in Zimbabwe's new parliament building in Mount Hampden.
+The Parliament was dissolved at midnight on 22 August 2023, ahead of the 2023 Zimbabwean general election.